dirtydanisreal/dirtydanisreal/README.md

 ## MAX HALCOMB

 ### phoneTool
-  -This is a C# program that displays a list view that is populated from a csv file.
+  - This is a C# program that displays a list view that is populated from a csv file.
 It is searchable and is lightweight.

   [Here](https://github.com/dirtydanisreal/phoneTool)

 ### phoneTool Website
-  -This is a web based implementation that runs on Vue 3 and populates a table on runtime by parsing information from a separate Github repo.
+  - This is a web based implementation that runs on Vue 3 and populates a table on runtime by parsing information from a separate Github repo.

   [Here](https://github.com/dirtydanisreal/dirtydanisreal.github.io)

 ### Office Scripts
-  -Custom Office Scripts I use on Excel Worksheets at work.
+  - Custom Office Scripts I use on Excel Worksheets at work.

   [Here](https://github.com/dirtydanisreal/OfficeScripts)